How to Find a Divorce Record in Tennessee

 - Citizenship I.D. card or certificate

-Mail Requests for Tennessee Divorce Records
+How to Make Mail Requests for Tennessee Divorce Records

-To mail-in a request for a divorce record, be sure to include the completed and signed application, along with a check or money order made out to Tennessee Vital Records for the appropriate fee.
+To mail in a request for a divorce record, be sure to include the completed and signed application, along with a check or money order made out to Tennessee Vital Records for the appropriate fee.
 Wait times can be 8-10 weeks.
 Mail this request form and payment to:

 Tennessee Vital Records